-Regular nearly new uniform sales are arranged by the Surbiton High School PA Committee.
-For more details, visit www. shspa.org.uk
+Regular nearly new uniform sales are arranged by the Surbiton High School PA.
+For more details, visit www.surbitonhigh. com/parents-area/parents-association

 Please note in order to adhere to the Uniform Policy, all uniform must be purchased through our uniform provider, Alley Catz.